KitagawaPowa/az-vm-disk-encryption/README.md

 # Azure Virtual Machine
 This repository contains a sample Terraform configuration to create an Azure Virtual Machine resource.
 This example assumes that the purpose of the virtual machine is to prepare a functional Terraform server with an Ubuntu operating system.
+However, the ultimate intent is to change the properties of this generic item to fit more complex scenarios.

 ## About this example